Dr Jonathan Evans

 Before joining Glasgow as Senior Lecturer in Translation Studies in 2020, I held positions at the University of Exeter, the University of Hull and the University of Portsmouth.

-Situated in the critical humanities and drawing from cultural studies and comparative literature, my research analyses how people use translation in various forms.
+Situated in the critical humanities and drawing from cultural studies and comparative literature, my research analyses how people use translation.
 My first book, The Many Voices of Lydia Davis (Edinburgh UP, 2016), explores how Lydia Davis' translation practice intersects with her work as an author, particularly her responses to her translations and her use of translation as a form of composition.

 My current project, Translating for Change, funded by the AHRC, focuses on the translation and use of LGBT+ cinema in China.
 It analyses the translations and paratextual presentation by fan communities, as well as the role of film festivals and screenings, in order to understand how these translations connect to forms of worldmaking.
 I am Co-Investigator on this project which is led by Ting Guo (Exeter).